 - Greenwich Village & Chelsea – Lots of great restaurants

-- Brookyln or Queens – Ideal for travellers on a budget
+- Brooklyn– Ideal for travellers on a budget

-Avoid staying at Airbnbs in New York as they are illegal.
+AVOID staying at Airbnbs in New York since they are illegal.
 You’re better off booking a hotel for the ease and comfort of your trip.

 Best hotels in New York City for every budget

 If you’re traveling on a budget, these are the best affordable hotels in NYC:

 - Hotel Scherman (Located in Midtown close to sightseeing and restaurants)

 - Artezen Hotel (Close to the National September 11 Memorial & Museum)

 If you have some more wiggle room in your budget, below are some of the best mid-range hotels in New York:

 - Courtyard by Marriott New York Manhattan/Midtown East